dpc10ster/RJafrocBook/docs/14-froc-meanings-foms-ocs.md

 #> wAFROC AUC =  0.7875
 ```

+Shown in Fig. \@ref(fig:froc-meanings-numerical-illustrations) are the AFROC and wFROC plots with the operating points.

 <div class="figure">
 <img src="14-froc-meanings-foms-ocs_files/figure-html/plots-p1-p2-1.png" alt="Left: AFROC plot; Right: corresponding wAFROC plot." width="672" />
 <p class="caption">(\#fig:plots-p1-p2)Left: AFROC plot; Right: corresponding wAFROC plot.</p>
 </div>

+The number of lesions for diseased cases is shown next.
+Notice that the first two cases have one lesion each and the next two have two lesions each.

 ```r